PUBLIC RECORDS POLICY

 - The requestor has a right to receive the record duplicated on paper, or upon the same medium upon which the Tuition Trust Authority keeps it (e.g., computer disk or magnetic tape), or upon any other medium that the Tuition Trust Authority determines can reasonably be duplicated as part of normal operations.

 - To maintain the integrity of the Tuition Trust Authority’s records, it is our agency’s policy that we will perform duplication of all requested records.

 - When copies of public records are requested, the Tuition Trust Authority will provide such records within a reasonable period of time.

 - When inspection of public records is requested, the Tuition Trust Authority will arrange an appointment for inspection at a mutually convenient time during regular business hours.
-The Tuition Trust Authority will prepare and make available the records for inspection at a location within its office at 580 S. High St., Columbus, Ohio, which will minimally disrupt the normal working environment.
+The Tuition Trust Authority will prepare and make available the records for inspection at a location within its office at 35 E. Chestnut St., 8th Floor, Columbus, Ohio, 43215 which will minimally disrupt the normal working environment.
 The General Counsel or designee shall accompany the requestor at all times to insure the integrity of records and to make certain original records are not removed from the premises, destroyed, or altered in any way.